-485.530.
-The application shall be supported by an affidavit showing that (a) the plaintiff would suffer great or irreparable injury (within the meaning of Section 485.010) if issuance of the order were delayed until the matter could be heard on notice and (b) the property sought to be attached is not exempt from attachment.
+: 485.530. (a) The application shall be supported by an affidavit showing both of the following:

+- (1) The plaintiff would suffer great or irreparable injury (within the meaning of Section 485.010) if the issuance of the order were delayed until the matter could be heard on notice. - (2) The property sought to be attached is not exempt from attachment. - (b) The affidavit in support of the showing required by paragraph (2) of subdivision (a) may be based on the affiant's information and belief.